 All the variety that goes into your male champions’ art?
 Just send some of that over to the female champions!
 Because variety in champions actually serves to make your unusual characters stand out even more because they don’t play by the rules of the other characters.

-It’s really a simple thing to improve on, and what I’ve written is anything but simple, so here’s a restatement of my points:
+It’s really a simple thing to improve on, and I’ve probably overcomplicated my thesis with this long article, so here’s a restatement of my points:

 Oh, and if you skipped the data for the conclusion, click here to hop back up to the data!